-Here’s the case recap delivered by your favorite Los Angeles wrongful death attorney.
+Here’s the case recap delivered by your favorite wrongful death lawyer in Los Angeles.

 How the victim was detained